abiolaogu/tdb-fork/docs/videos/scripts/01-intro.md

 **[SCREEN: Use case icons and descriptions]**

 **NARRATOR:**
-"TDB+ excels in several scenarios."
+"LumaDB excels in several scenarios."

 **Use Case 1: Real-Time Analytics**
 "Real-time analytics dashboards that need instant aggregations across billions of events."